Andi Knoll

 Andreas "Andi" Knoll (born 11 June 1972 in Innsbruck) is an Austrian radio and television presenter.
-He is Austria's commentator at the Eurovision Song Contest each year.
+He has served as the Austrian commentator for the Eurovision Song Contest since 1999.

-Eurovision Song Contest work
+Eurovision Song Contest

 Since the 1999 contest (with the exception of 2009) Knoll, following on from radio journalist and actor Ernst Grissemann, has been the Austrian commentator for the Eurovision Song Contest and, since 2002, he has hosted the Austrian national finals for Eurovision.
 Knoll had also commentated for Austria at the Eurovision Dance Contest.